firebolt-db/firebolt-db.github.io/docs/general-reference/proof-of-concept-guide.md

 </aside>

 ## Step 1 - Provide access to S3
-The data used in the POC should be made available in an S3 region (any region is fine).
+The data used in the POC should be made available in an S3 region supported by Firebolt.
+You can find a list of regions supported by Firebolt in this [link](https://docs.firebolt.io/general-reference/available-regions.html).
 To ensure the Proof of Concept accurately reflects your production workload, it's recommended to have all or a significant portion of the data available.

 <aside>
 Firebolt pays for data transfer costs if such occurs.
 You can find additional information in [this